Download Attune CE

 The top network monitoring tools are:

-Nagios: Nagios is an open-source monitoring system that enables administrators to identify and address network failures and performance issues.
-It continually monitors network devices, services, and applications and sends notifications when problems occur.
+Nagios is an open-source monitoring system that enables administrators to identify and address network failures and performance issues.
+It monitors network devices, services, and applications and sends notifications when problems occur.
 Nagios provides proactive monitoring and may be tailored to an organisation’s particular requirements.
 It is extremely scalable and commonly used in both local and large settings.

 Network Configuration Tools